 Two 6.5" woofers or one 8" woofer or four 5.25" woofers or any other combination of driver sizes and quantities best define that class of loudspeaker.
 Any comparison the educated shopper makes between any two loudspeaker models should therefore keep this in mind - it's more important than price, specification, or appearance.

-Tip: More bass driver area generally means more loudness with less distortion.
+Tip: More bass driver area generally means more audible impact and acoustical dynamics.

-Internal Air Volume Very closely related to the acoustical size of the loudspeaker, this rarely stated specification is the internal airspace in the cabinet devoted to the bass drivers.
-Just like the difference between a large cello and a small violin, more internal volume (for a given proper bass tuning) simply means some combination of deeper bass and somewhat better bass efficiency.
+Very closely related to the acoustical size of the loudspeaker, this rarely stated specification is the internal airspace in the cabinet devoted to the bass drivers.
+Just like the difference between a large cello and a small violin, more internal volume (for a given proper bass tuning) simply means some combination of deeper bass and better efficiency.
 It does not mean higher maximum loudspeaker output because that's determined by total active driver area, above, as well as maximum cone excursion.

-Within the limits of the combined bass driver area, and regardless of specification, the larger speaker will have an advantage over the smaller speaker in more bass or more per-Watt loudness or a predictable ratio of both.
+Within the limits of the combined bass driver area, and regardless of specification, the larger speaker has an advantage over the smaller speaker with more bass or more per-Watt loudness or a predictable ratio of both.

 Tip: Larger speakers convert more amplifier power into sound and play deeper bass.